ryanfleury/metadesk/docs/md_docs.md

     @doc("When this flag is set, differences in the order and names of tags on a node count as differences in the input nodes.
 Without this flag tags are ignored in tree comparisons.")
         Tags,

-    @doc("When this flag is set in addition to MD_NodeMatchFlag_Tags, the differences in the arguments of each tag (the tag's children in the tree) are count as differences in the input nodes.
+    @doc("When this flag is set in addition to @code 'MD_NodeMatchFlag_Tags', the differences in the arguments of each tag (the tag's children in the tree) are count as differences in the input nodes.
 Tag arguments are compared with fully recursive compares, whether or not the compare routine would be recursive or not.")
         TagArguments,
 };